FlavioAmurrioCS/eGTHackathon/README.md

 ### Python

-1. Download and install the latest version of Python3 (<https://www.python.org/downloads/>).
+1. Download and install the latest version of [Python3](<https://www.python.org/downloads/>).
 2. Install the following python libraries with the command in the parenthesis:
       * googletrans 2.2.0 (pip install googletrans)
       * Tweepy (pip install tweepy)
       * nltk (sudo pip install -U nltk)
       * numpy (sudo pip install -U numpy)
-      * If the above command don't work on Windows, download the binaries from <https://www.lfd.uci.edu/~gohlke/pythonlibs/> and install using the command **pip install [name of the file]**
+      * If the above command don't work on Windows, download the binaries from [this site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and install using the command **pip install [name of the file]**
-3. In order to use tweepy, one needs to get a API key, follow these instructions (from <https://stackoverflow.com/a/12335636>):
+3. In order to use tweepy, one needs to get a API key, follow these instructions (from [StackOverFlow](https://stackoverflow.com/a/12335636):
       * Log into the Twitter Developers section.
       * If you don't already have an account, you can login with your normal Twitter credentials
       * Go to "Create an app"